Differential scanning calorimetry (DSC analysis) in a laboratory

 The results of DSC analyses are widely used in fields such as the pharmaceutical industry and the formulation of chemical products.
 Understanding this technique is essential for accurate assessment of the thermal properties of materials, as well as for developing new products and solving problems encountered in production processes.

-This analysis works by measuring the difference in heat flow between a sample and an inert reference when they are heated or cooled in a controlled manner.
-This difference is recorded as a function of temperature to identify thermal transitions such as melting, crystallisation or chemical reactions.
+DSC analysis works by measuring the difference in heat flow between a sample and an inert reference when both are subjected to a controlled heating or cooling program.
+This differential heat flow is recorded as a function of temperature and reveals thermal transitions such as melting, crystallization, or chemical reactions.

-To carry out differential scanning calorimetry (DSC) analysis, the FILAB laboratory is equipped with a special differential scanning calorimeter.
-The results appear as peaks on a thermogram, providing precise information about the sample’s thermal properties.
+Our laboratory is equipped with state-of-the-art differential scanning calorimeters, specifically designed for high-precision DSC analysis.
+The results are displayed as peaks on a thermogram, providing detailed insights into the sample’s thermal properties.

 Our services